Fergrrobotics8/robot_autonomous_patrol_mono_depth_onnx/README.md

 ros2 launch autonomous_patrol follow_waypoints.launch.py
 ```

 2. The robot will automatically follow the saved trajectory.
-Watch the visualization in RViz that is already open
+Watch the visualization in RViz that is already open (sometimes you might need to click, to hide and show the waypoints, in order to refresh and show the latest ones only)

 **Metrics** are automatically saved to: `src/nomeer_robot_ros2/src/autonomous_patrol/results/metrics.json`